 Draco smirked as he readjusted Madeline’s doll under her arm.

-“Goodnight Dad,” he muttered into his covers.
+“Goodnight Dad,” he muttered with annoyance into his covers.

 Draco reached over the three children and grabbed her hand, giving it a squeeze.